 How does it affect your towing capacity?

-If you are towing, have a read of How to keep your 4WD and trailer legal.
+If you are towing, have a read of Towing capacity; a simple guide to keep you legal.
 This covers the 7 things you need to ensure are right before calling your setup legal.
 For the purposes of this section though, if you increase your GVM usually your towing capacity has to reduce in order to maintain the original GCM.

 An interesting factor that often gets overlooked with GVM upgrades is the capacity of each axle.
 Your vehicle manufacturer not only gives out a GVM, but they give out an axle rating too.
 This is the maximum weight you can apply to each axle (front and rear), which together are usually just a bit over your GVM, to give you some wiggle room in how it is loaded.